 Teaching & Learning

-India’s urbanisation is the second largest rural-to-urban transition in human history.
-IIHS, and the proposed IIHS Institution of Eminence (IIHS IOE), are premised on addressing two core challenges that this transition presents:
+India’s urbanisation is the largest rural-to-urban transition in human history.
+IIHS, and the newly launched IIHS (Institution Deemed to be) University, are premised on addressing two core challenges that this transition presents:

-• the need for new knowledge that can challenge traditional disciplinary boundaries while remaining rooted in Indian realities; and
+• The need for new knowledge that can challenge traditional disciplinary boundaries while remaining rooted in Indian realities.

 These challenges remind us that urbanisation is not simply a demographic transition.
 It is fundamentally changing India’s economy, society, culture, natural and built environments, as well as politics.
 Put simply: India’s national development hinges on urbanisation being handled with wisdom.

-To create knowledge relevant for India’s national development as well as its diverse contexts and cultures, the proposed IIHS IOE is designed around a globally benchmarked, interdisciplinary curriculum that is delivered through a new degree: Urban Practice.
+To create knowledge relevant for India’s national development as well as its diverse contexts and cultures, the University is designed around a globally benchmarked, interdisciplinary curriculum that is delivered through a set of transformative new academic programmes.

-IIHS began with a three-year-long process that brought together global and international partners to create a globally-benchmarked, future-oriented, interdisciplinary curriculum for this proposed new degree.
-This Curriculum sits across IIHS’ five interdisciplinary schools, its proposed Doctoral, Master’s and Bachelor’s programmes, as well as the current ten-month, full-time, taught certificate fellowship, the Urban Fellows Programme.
+IIHS began with a three-year-long process that brought together global and international partners to create a globally-benchmarked, future-oriented, interdisciplinary curriculum for these new academic programmes.
+This curriculum sits across IIHS’ five interdisciplinary Schools, and informed IIHS’ nine-month, full-time, taught certificate fellowship, the Urban Fellows Programme, which ran from 2016–25.